David Hackett Fischer: Awards

-Washington's Crossing (Pivotal Moments in American History) (2004) won the 2005 Pulitzer Prize for History and was a 2004 finalist for the National Book Award in the Nonfiction category.
+Washington's Crossing (2004) won the 2005 Pulitzer Prize for History and was a 2004 finalist for the National Book Award in the Nonfiction category.

 He received the 2006 Irving Kristol Award from the American Enterprise Institute.

 In 2008, he published Champlain's Dream, an exploration of Samuel de Champlain, the French explorer and founder of Quebec City.
 The book was a runner-up in the 2009 Cundill Prize.

 In 2015, Fischer was named the recipient of the Pritzker Literature Award for Lifetime Achievement in Military Writing.

 In addition to these literary awards, he has been recognized for his commitment to teaching with the 1990 Carnegie Prize as Massachusetts Professor of the Year and the Louis Dembitz Brandeis Prize for Excellence in Teaching.